rackerlabs/support-how-to/content/how-to/contribution-class/contribution-class-exercise/index.md

 Video should be a bit slower or provide download slides

 This is a good way of helping others to contribute and learn a bit more about GITHub.
 Does require a bit of technical know-how!

+Had to pause a few times to catch everything in notes.
+A little bit of slide transcription or providing of the slides directly would go a long way.

 **Answer options**
 - Open ended